• Skip to primary navigation

 • Preheat the oven to 425 degrees F. Toss the radishes and olive oil together on a rimmed baking sheet until evenly coated.
 Arrange the thinly sliced lemon on the sheet and sprinkle with salt and pepper.
 Roast for 15 - 25 minutes, tossing once halfway through, until the radishes are tender, and the greens tops are crispy.
 Exact time will depend on how you cut them (shorter roasting time for thinner cuts and longer for thicker cuts).

-• Serving warm, straight from the oven, finishing with a sprinkle of flakey sea salt and some fresh minced herbs, a squeeze of lemon pairs wonderfully too.
+• Serve warm, straight from the oven, finishing with a sprinkle of flakey sea salt and some fresh minced herbs, a squeeze of lemon pairs wonderfully too.

 Notes